Engee documentation

 Details

-A vector of velocity values to build an interpolation table of matching force and velocity values.
+A vector of velocity values for constructing an interpolation table of the correspondence of force and velocity values.

 Units